 Can You Visit Your Home Country with the Canada Student Visa?

-International students can visit their family with a Canada student visa.
+International students can visit their families with a Canada student visa.
 You can travel to your home country during the summer and winter school holidays.

 Yet, when you return to Canada, you should provide your status proof.
 You have to show an eTA or valid visa and study permit.
 If your documents are not valid, you may not enter.
 Make sure of the validity of your documents before you travel out of Canada.
 If not, apply for extensions before you travel.